pagestudiocms/developers-docs/source/templates/index.md

 ```

 To create [pagestudio] templates you will need to create a [developer account](http://).
 If you do not have an account, or have not yet created one, follow the [create an account](http://) guide first.
 You will also need a development server configured to work with your account.
-We've provided a Vagrant development server for you to make the development process easiser.
+We've provided a Vagrant development server for you to make the development process easier.
 Instructions can be found on the [installation] page.

 ----